-Angela M. Ward, PhD, is the administrative supervisor of race equity, and the EIR Grant project director.
+Sarah N. Johnson is the EIR Grant Coordinator and Project Director.
 The grant provides one grant coordinator and seven Restorative Practices Associates.
 Four RPAs support the middle schools, and three elementary RPAs support two elementary schools.
-The RPAs are closely aligned to support SEL, No Place for Hate, Multi-Tiered Systems of Support, and Mental Health Centers.
+The RPAs are closely aligned to support SEL and CP&I, Trauma-Informed practices, No Place for Hate, Multi-Tiered Systems of Support, and Mental Health Centers.

-For more information, review the year two implementation report at the link below:
+For more information, review the year three implementation report at the link below: